Provable Training Data Identification for Large Language Models: Our proposed method

 \subsection{Estimate data usage proportion}

-In this part, we detail a specific implementation for the data usage proportion estimator $\mathcal{E}$ required by our main procedure in \Cref{alg:ctds_formal}.
-The resulting estimate $\hat{\pi}_{\text{sub}}$ will be used as $\hat{\pi}_{\text{test}}$ to scale the p-values in \Cref{eq:scaled-p-value}.
-Note that the distribution of detection scores, which we denote as a random variable $T$, is a mixture of the score distributions for members and non-members.
-This can be expressed in terms of the probability density function $p(t)$ as:
+In this subsection, we detail a boundary density estimation implementation of the data usage proportion estimator $\mathcal{E}$ required by our main procedure in \Cref{alg:ctds_formal}.
+The resulting estimate $\hat{\pi}_{\text{bdy}}$ will be used as $\hat{\pi}_{\text{test}}$ to scale the p-values.

-Our strategy is to identify a region of scores $\mathcal{R}$ that is sparsely populated by member data.
-Specifically, we choose $\mathcal{R}$ such that the probability of a member's score falling within it is negligible, i.e., $\int_{\mathcal{R}} p(t \mid M=1) dt \approx 0$.
-The integral of the detection score from the test set over this region can be lower-bounded as follows: